lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When an All-0 fragment is received, it indicates that all the SCHC Fragments have been sent in the current window.
 Since the sender is not obliged to always send a full window, some SCHC Fragment number not set in the receiver memory may not correspond to losses.
 The receiver sends the corresponding SCHC ACK, the Inactivity Timer is set and the transmission of the next window by the sender can start.

 If an All-0 fragment has been received and all SCHC Fragments of the current window have also been received, the receiver then expects a new Window and waits for the next SCHC Fragment.
 Upon receipt of a SCHC Fragment, if the window value has not changed, the received SCHC Fragments are part of a retransmission.
-A receiver that has already received a SCHC Fragment SHOULD discard it, otherwise, it updates the encoded Bitmap.
-If all the bits of the encoded Bitmap are set to one, the receiver MUST send a SCHC ACK without waiting for an All-0 fragment and the Inactivity Timer is initialized.
+A receiver that has already received a SCHC Fragment SHOULD discard it, otherwise, it updates the Bitmap.
+If all the bits of the Bitmap are set to one, the receiver MUST send a SCHC ACK without waiting for an All-0 fragment and the Inactivity Timer is initialized.

 On the other hand, if the window value of the next received SCHC Fragment is set to the next expected window value, this means that the sender has received a correct encoded Bitmap reporting that all SCHC Fragments have been received.
 The receiver then updates the value of the next expected window.